marayfirth/nativescript-textinputlayout/README.md

 ### Usage

+Install the plugin by running this command in your project root:
+`tns plugin add nativescript-textinputlayout`

 Add the android support library to your build.gradle's dependencies (and to that of the demo app if you want to run the included demo app)

 ```